-pandas is an open-source Python library that simplifies and speeds data analysis.
-One of pandas' primary offerings is the DataFrame, which is a two-dimensional data structure that stores information in rows and columns — similar to a table in a database.
+Learning how to drop multiple columns in Pandas using Python library can simplify and speed up data analysis.
+One of Pandas' primary offerings is the DataFrame, which is a two-dimensional data structure that stores information in rows and columns — similar to a table in a database.

 Below is an example DataFrame containing information about different car models printed to the terminal.
 We will be using this DataFrame for our tutorials.